The Autonomous Enterprise / Page 02 · 2026

 Question the AE must answer

-Show me the TOGAF Phase D diagram.
-Where are the integration points, and what are the failure modes?
+Show me the TOGAF Phase D diagram — for all four pillars.
+Where are the integration points across Salesforce, SAP, Ariba, and the asset telemetry fabric, and what are the failure modes?

 S-09 · Information Security